retro-dev-rblx/Docs/objects/instances/bodyvelocity.md

 ---
 description: >-
-  The BodyVelocity object applies a force on a BasePart such that it will maintain a constant velocity.
+  The BodyVelocity Instance exerts a force on the BasePart it is parented to so that it will maintain a constant velocity.
-  The BodyVelocity.Velocity property, not to be confused wtih BasePart.AssemblyLinearVelocity, controls the goal velocity.
 layout:
   title:
     visible: true